 You may apply for the opportunity to study abroad for the fall term of your second year at one of the MPP program's exchange partner institutions.
+Our exchange partners include the Lee Kuan Yew School of Public Policy at the National University of Singapore, The Hertie School of Governance in Berlin and The Paris School of International Affairs (Sciences Po) in Paris, among others.
 Application for an exchange term is a competitive process managed by U of T's Centre for International Experience (CIE).